sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 2. Click **create** on the left, and then the **Test** tab.

-3. Enter values for all the fields (really, you only need to enter an order amount), and then scroll down and click **Run Test**.
+3. Enter values for the fields (really, you only need to enter an order amount), and then scroll down and click **Run Test**.

     >**IMPORTANT:** Date fields must be in the format of `2022-12-25` and the order amount must be a number.